mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/markdown-help/aggregates.md

 ```

-See [MindSphere API documentation](https://documentation.mindsphere.io/MindSphere/apis/index.html) for more information about MindSphere APIs.
+See [MindSphere API documentation](https://documentation.mindsphere.io/MindSphere/apis/index.html) for more information about {{site.productname}} APIs.